trychlos/pwix-editor/README.md

 Known configuration options are:

+- `fontfamilyAdds`

+    A list of font families to be added to the default `teEditor` ones.

+    This is supposed to be an array of objects with following keys:

+    - `name`: the displayed name
+    - `family`: the font face family.

 - `storeSwitchState`

     Whether the application plans to use the `teSwitch` component and wishes to record its last state.